-The Kansas City Art Institute participates in the New York Studio Residency program offered through the Association of Independent Colleges of Art and Design.
+Kansas City Art Institute students are eligible to apply to spend the second semester of their junior year in the New York Studio Residency Program offered through the Association of Independent Colleges of Art and Design.

 Photo of Pearl Street Pocket Park courtesy of The Squirrels, 2008.

-The New York Studio Residency program (NYSRP) is a project of AICAD, the Association of Independent Colleges of Art and Design.
-It is an example of a sixteen-credit program for undergraduate art and design students in New York City, a model of art education that combines learning with location as an important ingredient, and is built on diversity, self-motivation, and discourse, to experience a semester of living/studying in New York.
+The New York Studio Residency Program, a project of the Association of Independent Colleges of Art and Design,is a 16-credit program for undergraduate art and design students.
+The program combines learning with location as an important ingredient and is built on diversity, self-motivation and discourse so that students can experience a semester of living/studying in New York.
 It is a hybrid of structure and flexibility, which results in a meaningful experience and bonding within a diverse community of young artists.
 The contact with peers and other artists who are active professionally creates a community that is location-based as well as informational.

 Download the student handbook for information about student services, degree requirements, the grading system, course reservations, academic appeals and academic standings.